NiclasEsser1/phased-array-feed/README.md

 `python rollout_capture.py`

 What will exactly happen?
+The script will...
-The script will parse the provided configuration, access all workers via SSH, launches one worker container on each NUMA node, allocates ringbuffers inside the dockers via `dada_db`, starts the disk writer tool `dada_dbdisk` and waits for a signal to start capturing.
+1. parse the provided configuration
+2. access all workers via SSH
+3. launches one worker container on each NUMA node
+4. allocates ringbuffers inside the dockers via `dada_db`
+5. starts the disk writer tool `dada_dbdisk`
+6. and waits for a signal to start capturing.

 Caution must be taken when inserted the start signal, since there is no verification whether `dada_db` has completely allocated the memory or not (The roll out is in this way just uni-directional).
 To make sure that all NUMA nodes are ready for capturing, it is recommended to log in to each node separately and display `htop`.

 When the memory has been fully allocated, the start signal can be given with ('y').
-The `capture_main` process will then executed on each node and  RAM gets written.
+The `capture_main` process will then be executed on each node and RAM gets written.
 Since the input data stream is an order of magnitude higher than the `dada_dbdisk` can write to disk, the ring buffers are filled after 25 seconds and `capture_main` gets terminated.
 Before starting the next capturing or closing the connections to the GPU back-end, make sure `dada_dbdisk` has completely finished work on each NUMA node.

+## Additional Information
+The data are in stored as CODIF packets with header information.
+These containing reference timestamp, dataframe id, beam id / element id etc. The complete packet structure is defined in PAFDocuments.
+To readout the data from disk one may use the python tools in this [repo](https://github.com/NiclasEsser1/script_collection)

 # Contact